Ashwanth-G/Ashwanth-G/README.md

 👋 Hello World!
-I'm Ashwanth G, a passionate college freshman exploring the fascinating world of computer science 🚀.
+I'm Ashwanth G, a passionate college sophomore exploring the fascinating world of computer science 🚀.
 Currently diving into the realms of coding, algorithms, and software development.

 🎓 Studying BTech - Artificial Intelligence and Data Science at Chennai Institute of Technology,  I'm eager to learn and contribute to open-source projects.
 My journey is just beginning, and I'm excited about the endless possibilities that coding offers.